 The Atomic IP core is delivered as encrypted VHDL.
 GRT also offers an Airborne Atomic IP Core package with all elements to support DO-254 certification.

-Currently, GRT offers the IP Core for a broad range of Altera and Xilinx FPGAs.
+Currently, GRT offers the IP Core for a broad range of Intel and Xilinx FPGAs.

 GRT sells our IP core bundled with essential development tools in five different packages: